 - How to download and activate the plugin

 - How to generate and configure your API key

 To start working with the Webflow Pages plugin, download and install it from the WordPress Plugin Directory.

-Click on the Plugin menu on your WordPress admin panel and search for “Webflow Pages” on the top right search bar.
+Click on the Plugin menu on your WordPress admin panel and search for “Webflow Pages” in the top right search bar.

-Find the Webflow plugin card and click Install now.
+Find the Webflow Pages plugin card and click Install now.

 Then click Activate.

 Once the activation is complete, you’ll find the Webflow Pages Plugin on the left sidebar.
 Click on the “Welcome” link.
 There, you’ll find a quick overview and some utility links.

 Note: The Webflow Pages plugin for WordPress is not compatible with Webflow Ecommerce.

 How to generate and configure your API key